EP1-1/IMU-Head-Tracker/README.md

 Fourth, the drift problem.
 Even though I didn't fully overcome this problem, I was able to diagnose the problem and attempt to remedy it.
 Talking to one of the engineers at the engineering company I interned at over the summer 2023 - where I did electrical and electronics engineering work - IMUs can be very difficult to work with.
 Many times, production-level equipment doesn't just use intertial tracking to find orientation - because it would encounter the exact the same issues as my device.
 Some of the equipment suppliments the intertial data with GPS reference so that the drift problem is mostly eliminated.
 This seems to be the best way - from my research - of fixing this issue (using GPS).

+In conclusion, even though I couldn't get the Arduino to the core of the stable headtracker (within a reasonable amount of time) that I wanted to build, I was able to demonstrate a working proof-of-concept.
+I learned a ton about filters and their various strengths/weaknesses, and the process and variables that an engineer must consider when bringing projects to life.